Skip to content

 This weekend was all about the main event of my trip, the Shetland Simmer Dim Hash!
 A hostel full of hashers running and walking on both Shetland proper and Bressay, and getting a taste of local culture, food, and beer!

-After a restful night and a nice breakfast in the Magnus’ Lounge on the Hrossey, all the hashers gathered in the lobby to debark together.
+After a restful night and a nice breakfast in the Magnus Lounge on the Hrossey, all the hashers gathered in the lobby to debark together.
 In the arrivals hall we were greeted by some local hashers—although only one of them actually lived on the island—and fiddle music.

 There was a coach already waiting to take us to the hostel to quickly drop off our baggage, and then on to the start of trail, a good hour’s drive away.

-I’m sure a run around Lerwick would have have been lovely, but Saturday’s trail was just stunning!
-The weather was very un-Scottish as well, since it was incredibly sunny, albeit quite windy, and the bogs invariably soggy…
+I’m sure a run around Lerwick would have have been lovely, but the drive was worth it, and Saturday’s trail was just stunning!
+The weather was surprisingly un-Scottish, since it was incredibly sunny, albeit quite windy, and the bogs invariably soggy…

-We then had a sandwich lunch and circle at the nearby St Magnus Bay Hotel—also serving local beers—after which the coach took us back to Lerwick so we could get settled in our rooms.
+We then had a sandwich lunch and circle at the nearby St Magnus Bay Hotel—also serving local beers—after which the coach took us back to Lerwick, so we could get settled in our rooms.
 It had been a while since I had shared a room with ten other guys!

 By sheer coincidence, just before we were about to leave for dinner, the Lerwick Midsummer Carnival parade passed right by our hostel.
 As so much on Shetland, it was very Viking themed!